Get Effective Pain Relief Now!

 For complex or longstanding conditions, a “course” of 10 treatments is suggested consisting of one or two treatments a week for several weeks may be recommended with less frequent treatment as improvement occurs.
 Treatment sessions usually last between 30 and 60 minutes.
 Relief may be immediate or occur within a few hours, or after a few days.

-For more information please contact the clinic.
+For more information about how acupuncture can help you, please contact the clinic.
 Call today!